Crown Solicitor's Office

 The Witnessing of Documents Regulation is made under the Electronic Transactions Act 2000 ("ET Act"), including the regulation making power provided in s.17, which was recently added by emergency legislation.

-8. The witness must endorse, that is, write on the document or the copy, that they have witnessed the signature on the document in accordance with the ET Regulation and specify the method used to witness the signature: cls 2(2)(d) and (3) of Sch.
-1. For example:
+• The witness must endorse, that is, write on the document or the copy, that they have witnessed the signature on the document in accordance with the ET Regulation and specify the method used to witness the signature: cls 2(2)(d) and (3) of Sch.
+1. For example: 'I have signed [a counterpart of the document OR a scanned copy of the signed document sent to me electronically by the signatory], having witnessed the signature over audio visual link in accordance with clause 2 of Schedule 1 to the Electronic Transactions Regulation 2017.'

 Consider seeking advice if the witnessing requirements for court documents are not clear in a particular case.